-Yes!
-Any individual, owner, member, officer, director, etc of a business entity that meets the state requirements can be a registered agent.
+While any individual, business owner, LLC member, officer, director, etc., of a business entity that meets the state of Delaware registered agent requirements can be a registered agent.

-Provided one of the members or officers live in Delaware, it is often more convenient and less expensive to act as your own agent rather than hiring a service.
+Provided one of the members or officers lives in Delaware, it is less expensive to act as your own agent rather than hiring a service.
 While this is the route many businesses take, there are a few reasons to consider hiring a service.

-- Availability – Delaware requires the registered agent be available at the principal address during normal business hours.
+Availability – Delaware requires the registered agent to be available at the principal address during regular business hours.
 The biggest issue with availability, especially if a home address is used, is if the agent goes on vacation or is otherwise away for some period of time and can’t be reached.